Instructional Planning: Literacy

 Literacy for All: A Community of Practice for Teachers of Students with Significant Disabilities

-The Edmonton Regional Learning Consortium (through the Alberta Regional Consortia), in collaboration with Alberta Education has been hosting one-year communities of practice for teachers since 2011.
-The goal of these professional learning opportunities is enhance teacher capacity to better meet the literacy and communication needs of students with significant cognitive disabilities.
+The Edmonton Regional Learning Consortium (through the Alberta Regional Consortia), in collaboration with Alberta Education, hosted year long communities of practice for teachers from 2011 to 2016.
+The goal of these professional learning opportunities was to enhance teacher capacity to better meet the literacy and communication needs of students with significant cognitive disabilities.
+Participants met face-to-face twice during each year and collaborated in a private online environment from September to June.

-The purpose of this web site is to provide information and strategies for teachers in Alberta who want to learn more about literacy and communication instruction for students with significant disabilities.
+The purpose of the Literacy for All web site is to provide information and strategies for teachers in Alberta who want to learn more about literacy and communication instruction for students with significant cognitive disabilities.
+Much of the content on this site has been co-developed with participants of the Literacy for All communities of practice based on the work with their students.

 More Language Arts, Math, and Science for Students with Severe Disabilities